-Specifies the size (in bytes) of an area within the client communication window (as characterized by $VB\Client\Addr\Type$ ) to be used by the vb driver for its communication queues.
+Specifies the size (in bytes) of an area within the client communication window (as characterized by VB_Client_Addr_Type) to be used by the vb driver for its communication queues.
 The bigger the size, the greater the number of message packets that will be preallocated for communication.

-The default size is 0x40000 (256 KB), which is enough for 150 packets to be reserved for the queues.
-If there are 10 nodes in the network, this default allows for 15 packets to be devoted exclusively to communication between the local node and each of the other nodes.
+The default size is 0x40000 (256 KB).
+If the maximum transfer unit (VB_Maxmtu) and maximum nodes (VB_Maxnodes) parameters, described below, are left at their default values of 1500 bytes and 10 nodes, the 256 KB window size is enough for approximately 150 packets to be reserved for the queues.
+With a maximum of 10 nodes in the network, this default allows for approximately 15 packets per node to be devoted exclusively to communication between the local node and each of the other nodes.
+Increasing VB_Maxmtu would decrease the number of packets available per node.